-The Board of Directors (the "Board") of Bellerophon Therapeutics, Inc. (the "Company" or "Bellerophon") is soliciting your proxy to vote at the 2018 annual meeting of stockholders to be held at 184 Liberty Corner Road, Suite 302, Warren, NJ, 07059, on Thursday, May 24, 2018 at 10:00 a.m.
-EST and any adjournments of the meeting, which we refer to as the annual meeting.
-The proxy statement along with the accompanying Notice of Annual Meeting of Stockholders summarizes the purposes of the meeting and the information you need to know to vote at the annual meeting.
+The Board of Directors (the "Board") of Bellerophon Therapeutics, Inc. (the "Company" or "Bellerophon") is soliciting your proxy to vote at the 2019 annual meeting of stockholders to be held at our principal executive offices, 184 Liberty Corner Road, Suite 302, Warren, NJ, 07059, on Tuesday, May 14, 2019 at 10:00 a.m.
+EST and any adjournments or postponements of the meeting, which we refer to as "the annual meeting."
+This proxy statement along with the accompanying Notice of Annual Meeting of Stockholders, summarizes the purposes of the annual meeting and the information you need to know to vote at the annual meeting.

-We have made available to you on the Internet or have sent you this proxy statement, the Notice of Annual Meeting of Stockholders, the proxy card and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2017, because you owned shares of Bellerophon's common stock, par value \$0.01 per share (the "common stock") on the record date.
-The Company intends to commence distribution of the Important Notice Regarding the Availability of Proxy Materials, which we refer to throughout this proxy statement as the Notice to Stockholders, on or about April 13, 2018.
+We have made available to you on the Internet or have sent you this proxy statement, the Notice of Annual Meeting of Stockholders, the proxy card and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2018, because you owned shares of Bellerophon's common stock, par value \$0.01 per share (the "common stock") on the record date.
+The Company intends to commence distribution of the Notice on or about April 4, 2019.